Shop By Category

 This sacrifice is not a difficult decision for most, as caregivers love their patients and family members.
 However, neglecting to pursue other relationships in your life and maintain a caregiving-life balance can lead to feelings of isolation and loneliness.

-Notebook therapy is especially effective for those who feel lonely.
+Journaling is especially effective for those who feel lonely.
 This is because writing helps us tell our stories, even if nobody else is really listening.
 We can experience the interaction of conversation when we write.

-To journal for caregiver loneliness, write about yourself.
+To journal for loneliness, write about yourself.
 Write expressively and write about what happened during the day or week.
 Write about what you felt during the week and why.
 Write about future dreams and goals you have.

 Caregiver stress describes a form of stress that accompanies caring for another person.
 If you care for a family member, you are likely with them 24/7.
 If you are a paid caregiver, you may be on-call throughout the night.
 These responsibilities and duties can be draining and cause you to feel too exhausted to care for yourself.
 This is caregiver stress.